ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 See also [different ways to run VMware workloads in {{site.data.keyword.cloud_notm}}](/docs/vmwaresolutions?topic=vmwaresolutions-faq-v2t-migration#faq-v2t-migration-vmware-platforms).

-## What is the impact if I don't upgrade vSphere 6.x on my VMware Solutions Dedicated - VMware vSphere (vSS) hosts?
+## What is the impact if I don't upgrade vSphere 6.x on my VMware Solutions - VMware vSphere (vSS) hosts?
 {: #faq-v2t-migration-6x-impact-vss}

 Upgrading your vSphere software is a customer responsibility and the decision to upgrade to a supported version is yours.
 However, your business might be at risk because VMware is under no obligation to provide product patches and updates, such as security updates and bug fixes.
 If {{site.data.keyword.cloud_notm}} provides your vSphere licenses, then IBM Support cannot assist you with vSphere issues until you upgrade.

 See also [different ways to run VMware workloads in {{site.data.keyword.cloud_notm}}](/docs/vmwaresolutions?topic=vmwaresolutions-faq-v2t-migration#faq-v2t-migration-vmware-platforms).

-## What is the impact if I don't upgrade vSphere 6.x on my VMware Solutions Dedicated - vCenter Server hosts?
+## What is the impact if I don't upgrade vSphere 6.x on my VMware Solutions - vCenter Server hosts?
 {: #faq-v2t-migration-6x-impact-vcs}

 Upgrading your vSphere software is a customer responsibility and the decision to upgrade to a supported version is yours.
 However, your business might be at risk because VMware is under no obligation to provide product patches and updates, such as security updates and bug fixes. {{site.data.keyword.cloud_notm}} support for ordering all update levels of VMware vSphere 6.x ended on 10 October 2021 and you can no longer order new vCenter Server instances with vSphere 6.x.